Tommigun1980/IOSToolbarExtensions/README.md

 ## Android:esque Secondary Toolbar Item Menu Bar

 Xamarin.Forms renders secondary toolbar items on iOS in a way that is quite unusable.
 IOSToolbarExtensions remedies this by rendering any secondary toolbar items in a way very similar to how Android does it natively.
+Native Android's secondary item drawing is unaffected by this.

 ### Usage (XAML)